skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 <br/>

 * Knock out Steiner in the first battle which follows, and then proceed to clear the way with Beatrix's Life spell.
 Climhazzard will not be powerful enough to defeat 2 Mistodon, so don't bother.
-* After the battle outside, the pub, take a moment to remove your equipment from Beatrix and cast Cura to heal up; this is your last chance to access the menu.
+* After the battle outside the pub, take a moment to remove your equipment from Beatrix and cast Cura to heal up; this is your last chance to access the menu.
 * In the last screen, you will face 3 single Mistodon, and then a pair.
-Don't forget to use an Elixir on Beatrix before she defeats the third and last single Mistodon, and use Full-Life from that point onwards for higher accuracy (Life can sometimes miss due to Mistodon's Magi Evade).
+Don't forget to use an Elixir on Beatrix before she defeats the third and last single Mistodon, and use Full-Life from that point onwards for higher accuracy (Life can sometimes miss due to Mistodon's Magic Evade).
 <br/>

 * As Garnet, make your way to the top of the castle to trigger more scenes.